albill/albill.github.com/resources/koans/blue-cliff-record.markdown

   "It would be better not to have even the best things."

-<strong>Hekiganroku - Case 87: Unmon's "Medicine and Disease"</strong>
+### Hekiganroku - Case 87: Unmon's "Medicine and Disease"

 Unmon, instructing the assembly, said,